The client understands and agrees to the following:

 Your IP Address

-Each time you visit the IdeaMerge website (site) our web server collects your IP address.
+Each time you use our online order software the IdeaMerge web server detects and in some situations collects your IP address.
 Your IP address may be used to gather broad demographic information and to help diagnose problems with our servers, to administer the site, and to better serve you and other users.
 We do not send your IP address to any unauthorized or unrelated third party.

 Information We Collect